rkakaria/total-curvature-calculator-python-bindings/README.md

 cmake ..
 ```
 ### Run
-Exit the build folder and run your files from the total-curvature-calculator-python-bindings folder.
+Exit the build folder and run the test files from the total-curvature-calculator-python-bindings folder.
+Polyscope is used to visualize the returned curvature values, which are stored in the variable K.
 #### Triangle Mesh
 ```
 cd ..